kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 # The Core Plugins

-Core Cordova features (used to be built-in)
+Core Cordova Plugins (used to be built-in)

  Plugin              | Plugin          | Plugin <!-- {thead:style='display:none'} -->
 :--------------------|:----------------|:----------------